-Breakdown of 1H FY03/22 (April-September 2021) results by segment
+Breakdown of Q3 FY03/22 (April-December 2021) results by

+segment

-- Segment sales: JPY49.7bn (+2.3% YoY; including intra-group sales and transfers between segments, same applies below) - Segment profit: JPY2.9bn (+21.8% YoY) - This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
-A digital shift business that provides services utilizing the company subsidiary's (PharmaShift) official LINE (instant messaging app) account was added to the segment from FYO3/21.
+- Segment sales: JPY76.0bn (+2.2% YoY; including intra-group sales and transfers between segments, same applies below) - Segment profit: JPY4.7bn (+7.7% YoY) - This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
+A digital shift business that utilizes instant messaging app LINE was added to the segment from FY03/21.